petros-d/docs/docs/environment-variables.md

     ![Pencil icon next to an existing value in the Environment Variables configuration table](/img/docs/variable-pencil.png)

-4. Reconfigure the variable, then click the Green checkmark.
+4. Modify the variable's value, then click the green checkmark.

     ![Green checkmark icon next to an updated value in the Environment Variables configuration table](/img/docs/variable-checkmark.png)